appgenicx/mobile-ui-playground/README.md

 - The assistant responds with a JSON that updates section order and configuration.

 ## Using AI prompts

+To use the app:
+1. Tap the **Edit** button at the top of the screen to enable prompt input mode
+2. Enter your natural-language prompt in the text field that appears
+3. The app will send your prompt to the AI service and update the layout accordingly

 You can copy/paste these example prompts: